iobroker-community-adapters/ioBroker.shelly/docs/en/protocol-mqtt.md

 1. Open the Shelly web configuration in your webbrowser (not in the Shelly App!)
 2. Go to ```Internet & Security settings -> Advanced - Developer settings```
-3. Enable MQTT and enter the previously configured username, password and the ip address of your ioBroker installation - followed by the configured port (e.g. ```192.168.1.2:1882```)
+3. Enable MQTT and enter the previously configured username, password and the ip address of the system where ioBroker is installed - followed by the configured port (e.g. ```192.168.1.2:1882```)
 4. Save the configuration - the Shelly will reboot automatically

 ![shelly gen1](./img/shelly_mqtt-gen1.png)